 visitor-Determines the action to be performed on each of the children scopes.
-Throws javax.realtime.RealtimeSecurityException-when the application does not have permissions to access visit root scopes.

 For Each Termination Exception-when the traversal ends prematurely.

 public void

 enter()

 throws ScopedCycleException,

 ThrowBoundaryError,

 IllegalTaskStateException,

 IllegalRealtimeArgumentException,

 MemoryAccessError

 '''

 Associates this memory area with the current schedulable for the duration of the execution of the run() method of the instance of Runnable given in the constructor.
 During this period of execution, this memory area becomes the default allocation context until another default allocation context is selected (using enter, or executeInArea) or the enter method exits.